YichenZW/Pacing/README.md

 # Improving Pacing in Long-Form Story Planning

 This repository includes the code implementation of the paper  <u>Improving Pacing in Long-Form Story Planning</u> by *Yichen Wang, Kevin Yang, Xiaoming Liu,* and *Dan Klein*.
-Corresponding datasets are in the [huggingface hub]([ZachW/GPT-BookSum · Datasets at Hugging Face](https://huggingface.co/datasets/ZachW/GPT-BookSum)).
+Corresponding datasets are in the [huggingface hub](https://huggingface.co/datasets/ZachW/GPT-BookSum).

 ### Installation